top of page

 However, I designed my system so that there are two linear stages on top of each other, a manual one at the bottom and a motorized one above it.
 I use the lower one for fine adjustment, as it allows me to move the camera forwards and backwards by fractions of a millimeter.
 In addition, the entire camera assembly is on rails so that it can be moved forwards and backwards as a coarse adjustment.

 But you don't have to invest in a motorized linear stage with a control unit to get started.
 A simple manual linear table, such as those sold for CNC milling machines, is sufficient to start with.
 My manual one is an example of this.
-Once you have worked with it for a while and you have gained experience with a simple microscope objective with moderate magnification, e.g. 4x or 10x, you will quickly realize whether focus stacking photography is your thing or not.
-If so, it also makes sense to purchase a motorized linear stage with a control unit, which will allow you to carry out much more demanding work, with larger image scales and more individual images.
+Once you have worked with it for a while and gained experience with a simple microscope objective with moderate magnification, e.g. 4x or 10x, you will quickly realize whether focus stacking photography is your thing or not.
+If so, it also makes sense to purchase a motorized linear stage with a control unit, which will allow you to carry out much more demanding work with larger image scales and more individual images.

 Flash or LEDs?

-focus stacking Daniel Knop LED
+Optische Bank Focus Stacking Daniel Knop LED

 The diffuser

 An extremely important component is the diffuser, which transforms the concentrated light beam from flash units or LED spotlights into soft, diffuse light and prevents bright reflections on the subject.
 You can often read on the Internet that a table tennis ball, ground on both sides, should be pushed onto the microscope objective in order to diffuse the light.
 In practice, however, this hardly works at all, as the distance between the diffusion surface and the object is far too small at around 15 millimeters.
 A long distance is needed here so that the light beam can spread widely.
-I work with the shade of a certain IKEA lamp (model "Melodi", 28 cm diameter), which I have modified accordingly as seen in the photographs.
+I work with the shade of a certain IKEA lamp (model “Melodi”, 28 cm diameter), which I have modified accordingly, as can be seen in the pictures.
 After many attempts with table tennis balls, yoghurt pots, paper cups and other utensils, this is by far the best diffuser I have ever had.

-Stacking rig Daniel Knop diffuser
+Optische Bank Focus Stacking Daniel Knop

-Stacking rig Daniel Knop diffuser
+Focus Stacking Diffusor Daniel Knop

-The focus stacking software
+The stacking software

 Focus Stacking Daniel Knop

 The first step in post-production for me is always to view the series to see which of the first images have sharp contours.
 All completely blurred images are simply deleted.
 Then I look for the last image in which a sharp detail can still be seen.
 These two images are then exported with all the files in between.
-For routine work, I choose the JPG format and a slight compression of around 80 percent – this is practically invisible later, even when enlarging.
+For routine work, I choose the JPG format and a slight compression of around 80 percent - this is practically invisible later, even when enlarging.
 Only if I want to create a photo of particularly high quality, e.g. for a photo competition or for book printing, do I choose the TIF file format, which preserves a red, green and blue color separation but requires considerably more storage space.
-There is no image processing here, however, as I only do this on the finished image afterwards.
+However, there is no image processing here, as I only do this on the finished image afterwards.

 Focus Stacking Daniel Knop Helicon Focus

-Focus Stacking Daniel Knop Chrysididae
+Chrysididae Focus Stacking Daniel Knop

-Focus Stacking Daniel Knop Chrysididae
+Chrysididae Focus Stacking Daniel Knop

-Focus Stacking – was ist das?
+Focus Stackong – was ist das?

 Focus Stacking – what's that?